-However the police tend to use discretion, especially where children are cycling on the pavement for safety.
+The police do, however, tend to use discretion, especially where children are cycling on the pavement for safety reasons.